Surah: Chronological order of chapters

+A common view is that surah of the Meccan period (i.e. pre-hijrah) are more related to themes such as resurrection, judgment, and stories from Judaism and Christianity.
+Suwar of the Medinian period (i.e. post-hijrah) focus more on laws for personal affairs, society, and the state.

 Early attempts

 A number of medieval Islamic writers attempted to compile a chronologically ordered list of the chapters, with differing results.
 As no transmitted reports dating back to the time of Muhammad or his companions exists, their works necessarily represent the opinions of scholars, and none originates before the first quarter of the 8th century.
 One version is given in a 15th-century work by Abd al-Kafi, and is included in the chronological order given by the standard Egyptian edition of the Quran (1924).
 Another list is mentioned by Abu Salih, while a significantly different version of Abu Salih's is preserved in the book 'Kitab Mabani'.
 Yet another, from the 10th century, is given by Ibn Nadim.